 So, want to learn more about your significant other and feel more connected, and you can start building a future together?
 Then have a chat that includes these types of questions, listed below.

-"What do you consider cheating?”
+1 "How do you define cheating?”

 "Some people believe that cheating only counts if there's physical intimacy — touching, kissing, or sex, for example,"

-"How can I help you feel secure?"
+2 "How can I help you feel secure?"

 "Many individuals tend to answer this question in basic ways that surprise their partners, such as listening without trying to fix the problem, providing eye contact and being fully present, or being consistent,"

 If you're going to

-"Both of you could have a different idea of what 'the next level' means," Daniels says.
+take your relationship to the next level, you need to be on the same page.
+And that's where this question comes in handy.
+"Both of you could have a different idea of what 'the next level' means," Samantha Daniels, a dating expert, tells Bustle.
 "Therefore, it’s important that you communicate and ask them what they want out of the relationship moving forward."